 A multiple driver error is because there is more than one thing driving a signal.
-This can happen if you are driving a signal from two sources: like one process statement and one concurrent statement, or two process statements.
+This can happen if you are driving a signal from two sources: like one always block and one concurrent statement, or two always blocks.
 Realistically, it is not possible to do so (without having contention, which we are staying away from).
 There is nothing you can do to get rid of this, other than changing your design.

 Q. My design compiles successfully in ModelSim.
-When I simulate, I get weird errors (like entity not bound, error loading design, etc) and I can't simulate.
+When I simulate, I get weird errors (error loading design, etc) and I can't simulate.

-The compilation process looks at individual modules (entity-architecture pairs) in your design and checks for syntactical and semantic correctness.
+The compilation process looks at individual modules in your design and checks for syntactical and semantic correctness.
 Simulation lets you apply inputs and observe outputs.
 Between compilation and simulation, is a step called elaboration (which is usually hidden from you, and happens when you start simulation in ModelSim).
 During this step the design hierarchy is generated.
-Connections between various entities, matches between entity and component declarations, search for entities referenced as components in a design, etc are done at this stage.
-If there is a problem at this stage (for example, there is a component declaration in your top module but the entity-architecture pair for that component is missing), they are reported just before simulation.
+Connections between various modules, and search for entities referenced as components in a design, etc are done at this stage.
+If there is a problem at this stage (for example, there is a component declaration in your top module but the module for that component is missing), they are reported just before simulation.
 So, now you know where to look for when you get errors just when you start simulation.